GaetanoMondelli/easya-xrp-amsterdam/README.md

 These details enable the XTF protocol to accurately manage and fractionalize the assets within its ecosystem.

 **The challenge is to determine, in a fair and collusion-resistant way, who decides the list of tokens and their quantities.**

-Competitors in the space likeallows the first one to have the issuer known as the

 Competitors in the space, such as  [TokenSets](https://www.tokensets.com/#/explore) and [IndexCoop](https://indexcoop.com/), rely on different methods for defining token lists.
 TokenSets allows the issuer, known as the manager, to define the token lists, with users trusting the manager based on their track record.
 IndexCoop relies on trusted parties like Bankless and DeFi Pulse to curate the token lists.
 However, these methods expose users to collusion risks.

 Our solution aims to recreate on-chain operations to determine a proper index.
 We collect the following metrics over a time interval  t , divided into smaller intervals  t_x :

 See the method: (see `collectPriceFeeds()` method)
 - Total Supply: Circulation of the tokens
 - Average Price: Average price over the time interval  t_1
+- Liquidty: Metric on how availble a token is ona. chain

 We ensure an index can only be calculated if a sufficient number of data points are collected, maintaining data reliability.

 Additionally, we have a bribe system in place to reward those who call the methods to pull the data within the required intervals, incentivizing timely and accurate data collection.

 ## DATA COLLECTION

-While the main contract that tracks all data and liquidity and persists the index sits on the **XRP EVM SIDECHAIN** different contracts and systems are in place to collect on-chain data for assets sitting on other blockchains.
-Data collection is different depending on the blockchain technology in which are the assets.
+While the main contract that tracks all data, liquidity, and persists the index resides on the **XRP EVM SIDECHAIN**, different contracts and systems are in place to collect on-chain data for assets on other blockchains.
+Data collection varies depending on the blockchain technology of the assets.

-If the assets are on EVM chains data collections is done interactign with contracts directly:
+For assets on EVM chains, data collection is done by interacting directly with contracts.

 - Total Supply:  `IER20(tokenInfo[i]._address).totalSupply()` method
 - Price(n): `(, int256 answer, , , )=AggregatorV3Interface(tokenInfo[i]._aggregator).latestRoundData`();